CurtesMalteser/anim-fy-ios/README.md

 tab.
 The app must be online to download this data.

-Click in one the collection items the app presents the details for the selected anime/manga.
+Click in one of the collection items to see the details about the selected anime/manga.

 On that section is possible to add the selected item to the favorites or watch/read later list.
 This selection is preserved on local storage and is available even if the app is offline.

 To navigate to favorites or watch/read later section, press the menu button in the top right corner menu of the initial screen.
+Is possible to close this menu by tapping on close button or outside the selection buttons area.

+After make your selection the stored items will be display on a similar collection view and select one of these items
+like previously explained.

+The displayed details are only the poster, synopsis and option to add/remove from favorites or watch/read later list.

+When the details view is dismissed the previous favorites or watch/read later list will be updated if there are any changes.

+If the favorites or watch/read later list is empty, an informative message is displayed to inform the user that there are
+no items for that selection.

+Close the favorites or watch/read later list the app will display the initial screen.